pankajventure7/lending_club_case_study/README1.md

 #### Step 5: Results

-* [Conclusions]- with this information we will analyze which particular group are more in defaulter and likely to pay loan interest late.
+* Conclusions- with this information we will analyze which particular group are more in defaulter and likely to pay loan interest late.